RotherOSS/doc-otobo-installation/content/backup-restore.rst

 .. note::

-   To create a backup, write permission is needed for ``otobo`` user for the destination directory.
+   To create a new backup, write permission is needed for ``otobo`` user for the destination directory.

 .. code-block:: bash